Ripley's Believe It or Not by Ripley’s Believe It or Not! for November 05, 2020

 19. Missing large

-jmcenanly almost 4 years ago
+jmcenanly about 4 years ago

 Caffeine and nicotine are used by many species of plants to ward off animals that way them, but we enjoy coffee and tobacco just the same.